 CARS.COM — The 2018 Volkswagen Tiguan is one of the big surprises of the year.
 It got a massive overhaul, then came roaring out of nowhere to win our latest Compact SUV Challenge.
-When I found out it had won, I did a double-take — in part because the previous version suffered from big problems.
+When I found out the Volkswagen had won, I did a double-take — in part because the previous version of the Volkswagen Tiguan suffered from big problems.
 You know, little things, like being too small inside and way too expensive to boot.

-Now it's time to see how the Tiguan stacks up in the real world against its EPA-estimated numbers.
+Now it's time to see how the Tiguan and its engine stack up in the real world against its EPA-estimated numbers.
 Here's what we tested:

 2018 Volkswagen Tiguan SE With 4Motion